BJSmithIEEE/AltHist/aircraft/Douglas_F-7_Super_Skylancer_in_Foreign_Service.md

 The competition between MDC and IAI provided operators with upgrade paths that rivaled the combat capabilities of early-block F-16s and Mirage 2000s at a fraction of procurement costs, sustaining the operational relevance of the airframe into the post-Cold War era.

-**The Ultimate Re-Engine: Singapore’s F-7S (1988–2012)**
+**The Ultimate Re-Engine: Singapore’s F-7SU (1988–2012)**

 The most radical modernization of the Super Skylancer was executed by the Republic of Singapore Air Force (RSAF) and Singapore Technologies Aerospace (ST Aero).
 In 1979, Singapore acquired 36 surplus US Navy F-7As from AMARC to reinforce its fighter force guarding the vital Strait of Malacca.
 While the airframes were structurally sound, the 1950s-era General Electric J79 engine was heavy, maintenance-intensive, and prone to high specific fuel consumption.

 Less than a decade later, maturing Singapore commissioned its state owned ST Aero to launch an audacious, deep modernization of its existing aircraft in 1988 before buying any new aircraft: the **A-4SU Super Skyhawk** and the **F-7SU Super Skylancer II**.
-The core of both programs were replacing the J79 with an afterburning **General Electric F404-GE-402** turbofan, the powerplant developed for late-model export F/A-18 Hornets.
+The core of both programs were replacing turbojets with a **General Electric F404-GE-402** turbofan, the powerplant developed for late-model export F/A-18 Hornets.
+The F-7SU would receive an augmented unit, while the A-4SU would lack the afterburner.

 | Parameter | J79-GE-8 (Legacy F-7A) | General Electric F404-GE-402 | Performance Differential |
 |---|---|---|---|